This article is a few years old now. A lot has changed since then.

 *Breville SK500XL Ikon Cordless 1.7-Liter Stainless-Steel Electric Kettle

-The Hamilton Beach 40898 Cool Touch Tea Kettle runs for about $60 and can heat 64 ounces.
-The hot water and plastic do not make contact with this kettle.
-The reason is that this model does not have a plastic window for the user to see the water level.
+The Hamilton Beach 40898 Cool Touch Tea Kettle costs about $60 and can heat 64 ounces.
+Hot water and plastic do not contact this kettle, as this model does not have a plastic window for the user to see the water level.

 And The Winner Is?

-It was tough deciding between the 3 models.
-I really liked the 3 temperature settings of the Adagio, because I am a tea drinker who favors oolong and green tea.
+It was tough to decide between the three models.
+I liked Adagio’s three temperature settings because I am a tea drinker who favors oolong and green tea.
 The Breville had some great comments and a stable base.
 In the end, I went with the Hamilton Beach Cool Touch.
-It has the largest capacity and has no plastic contact.
+It has the largest capacity and no plastic contact.
 Having a plastic window gauge is not important to me.

 My full review of the Hamilton Beach Cool Touch Tea Kettle.